iterative/dvc.org/static/docs/commands-reference/import-url.md

 # import-url

-Download or copy file or directory from any supported URL (for example `http://`, `s3://`, `ssh://`, and other protocols) or local directory to the
+Download or copy file or directory from any supported URL (for example `s3://`, `ssh://`, and other protocols) or local directory to the <abbr>workspace</abbr>, and track changes in the remote source with DVC.
+Creates a DVC-file.

-<abbr>workspace</abbr>, and track changes in the remote source with DVC.
-Creates
+> See `dvc import` to download and tack data from other DVC repositories (e.g.
-a DVC-file.
+> GitHub URLs).

 > See also `dvc get-url` which corresponds to the first step this command
-> performs (just download the ).
+> performs (just download the data).

 ## Synopsis